jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 We are ignoring
 $$
-W_2 \text{ and } b
+W_2 \text{ and } b.
 $$
-It is clear that if the gradient at L1 is negative, we should move W to the right.
+It is clear that when the gradient at L1 is negative (as shown), we should move W to the right.
 But by how much?
 We can plot the value of
 $$
 W_2
 $$